jkennedy-usgs/sgp-gsadjust/README.md

 **Installing GSadjust**

-Windows: Download the [.zip](https://code.usgs.gov/sgp/gsadjust/releases/tag/v1.0) and unzip to the folder of your choice, then launch the GSadjust shortcut.
+Windows: Download the [.zip](https://code.usgs.gov/sgp/gsadjust/uploads/16295922983bdd31499f92cc9f5ea4cf/GSadjust_v1.0.zip) under Releases on the left and unzip to the folder of your choice, then launch the GSadjust shortcut.

 Mac and Linux: Create a Python virtual environment using pip and the requirements.txt file.